Rayn2k18/Easy-Matrix-Message-Wifi/README.md

 		-> http://ESP-IP/msg?cmd=forcentp
 	- off : turn off display
 	- resetwifi : reset wifi connexion info and restarts
+	- flash : flashes screen 4x (at limited intensity due to probable tension drop)
 - list of parameters on the ESP html page (http://ESP-IP/)
 - parameter "ntpofset" to change via url gmt offset (usefull for DST), this value is stored to eeprom -> http://ESP-IP/msg?ntpoffset=4 (to set time to GMT+4) -> http://ESP-IP/msg?ntpoffset=-6 (to set time to GMT-6)

+Fixed :
+- letter display error (pb of encoding : unicode on the html side / CP437 on the matrix side) -> now displays correctly most accents, °, ², ç